notsyncing/waterwalker/README.md

 # WaterWalker

-Lightweight single-threaded asynchronize TCP server using Java NIO, only a ~9KB jar with no dependencies!
+Lightweight single-threaded asynchronous TCP server using Java NIO, only a ~9KB jar with no dependencies!

 ## Motivation